![]() |

 K-12 Blended Learning Activity

 As online learning is defined as primarily online and/or at a distance, there is implicit acknowledgement of the existence of blended learning in the province.
 Both online learning and in-person schools are able to offer blended programs.
-However, the Ministry of Education does gather data on separate blended learning program enrolment.
+However, as these programs are not formally defined, the Ministry of Education and Child Care does not gather data on separate blended learning program enrolment.

 References